goauthentik/authentik/website/integrations/services/sssd/index.md

 here are some resources that can help you get this setup:

 :::note
-Authentik is providing a simple LDAP server, not an Active Directory domain.
+authentik is providing a simple LDAP server, not an Active Directory domain.
 Be sure you're looking at the correct sections in these guides.
 :::